troch/path-parser/README.md

 # path-parser

 A small utility to parse and build paths.
+It can be used to partially or fully match paths against a defined pattern.

+Partial match allows to determine if a given path starts with the defined pattern.

 ## Usage